TufayelLUS/TufayelLUS/README.md

 ### About Me
 I am Tufayel Ahmed.
 I have finished my graduation degree in Computer Science & Engineer from Leading University, Sylhet, Bangladesh.
 Currently I am serving customers with my software engineering skills as a freelancer in Fiverr and other marketplaces.
 I am open to job offers if the salary offered is decent enough.
 Currently accepting remote positions.
-If you are a company owner and looking for developers, feel free to contact with me in LinkedIn.
+If you are a company owner and looking for developers, feel free to contact me in LinkedIn.

 ### Skills
 * Python (<i>Experience: 3.5 years</i>)